bespinian/argocd-demo/README.md

 A simple demo of ArgoCD

 ## Setup of ArgoCD on a cluster
 First we need to set up ArgoCD on the cluster.
-For this part we follow the (instruction given by ArgoCD)[https://argoproj.github.io/argo-cd/getting_started/].
+For this part we follow the [instruction given by ArgoCD](https://argoproj.github.io/argo-cd/getting_started/).
 After this step we have the ArgoCD controller installed along with the CRDs that ArgoCD defines.

 ## Setup of a simple application
 Next we deploy a simple application with ArgoCD.
 For this purpose we first create a new namespace for our application: